Graduate Financial Aid

 - Documentation of United States citizenship or eligible non-citizen status

-- Must maintain satisfactory academic progress
+- Must maintain satisfactory academic progress (see "Conditions of Award")

 This information is provided for each program at the University of New Hampshire that is subject to the federal gainful employment regulations.
 This meets the gainful employment disclosure requirements as stipulated by regulations issued in October 2009 and subsequently updated in 2011.
 At public and private not-for-profit institutions, gainful employment programs are stand-alone Title IV-eligible certificate programs.
 Additional information is available at US Department of Education Gainful Employment Information website and disclosure forms are listed below: